FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Background Motivation

 We begin by collecting the set of top-\(K\) page indices at each decode step for samples from several long-context, long-generation tasks in LongBench \cite{bai-etal-2024-longbench} and L-Eval \cite{an-etal-2024-l}.
 Concretely, for a given sample, we store the data in a tensor of shape \([D, L, H, K]\), where \(D\) denotes the number of decoding steps, \(L\) the layer index, \(H\) the KV-head index within the layer, and \(K\) the number of selected top-\(K\) pages.
 In other words, for each sample and each layer–head pair, we record the indices of the top-\(K\) pages attended to at every decoding step.

-For head \(h\) and decoding step \(s\), let \(S_h^{(s)}\) denote the set of top-\(K\) page indices for a particular sample.
-We compute the degree of overlap between \(S_h^{(s)}\) and the subsequent top-\(K\) selections of the same head within a fixed window of \(W\) steps.
+For layer \(\ell\), head \(h\), and decoding step \(s\), let \(S_{\ell,h}(s)\) denote the set of top-\(K\) page indices for a particular sample.
+We compute the degree of overlap between \(S_{\ell,h}(s)\) and the subsequent top-\(K\) selections of the same head in the same layer within a fixed window of \(W\) steps.
+We set the stability window size W to match the stable-head reranking interval (see section \ref{sec:kv_page_scoring}).
 To isolate genuine temporal persistence from overlap due to random chance, we compute the \emph{random-corrected overlap} (RCO) between the page selections at step \(s\) and step \(t = s + \Delta\) (\(1 \le \Delta < W\)) as:

 where \(N_t\) is the number of candidate pages available at step \(t\).
 This formulation subtracts the expected overlap under a hypergeometric random-draw model (\(K / N_t\)) and normalizes by the maximum value \(1 - K / N_t\), which represents the gap between random-chance overlap and perfect overlap.
 Intuitively, the RCO quantifies how much better the observed overlap is than random chance.
 An $\mathrm{RCO}$ of 0 indicates random-level overlap, and 1 indicates perfect overlap.